-The D5500, Nikon’s most recent model, is a continuation of this trend, despite the fact that there aren’t many significant differences between it and the D5300, which was the model that came before it.
-The image quality, flip-out LCD, and overall feature set of the D5300, which was released in the fall of 2013, left a positive impression on us.
-The performance of its live view and menu system did not wow us as much as we had hoped.
+The Nikon D5500, Nikon’s most recent model, continues this trend, even though there aren’t many significant differences between it and the Nikon D5300, which was the model that came before.
+The image quality, flip-out LCD, and overall feature set of the Nikon D5300, released in the fall of 2013, left a positive impression on us.
+However, the performance of its live View and menu system did not wow us as much as we had hoped.

 So, what exactly has changed?
-In a nutshell, the body of the D5500 is more compact and lighter, and it has a better grip.
+In a nutshell, the body of the Nikon D5500 is more compact and lighter and has a better grip.
 Additionally, it boasts a quicker CPU, a touch-enabled LCD, a ‘flat’ picture control, and built-in Wi-Fi.
-In the future, we will determine whether or not the manufacturer resolved some of the problems that we had with the D5300.
+In the future, we will determine whether or not the manufacturer resolved some of the problems we had with the Nikon D5300.

 It would be an understatement to say that the D5500 competes in a saturated market today.
 It competes with DSLR cameras such as the Canon EOS Rebel T6i (750D) and the Pentax K-S2, as well as mirrorless cameras such as the Fujifilm X-T1, Olympus E-M10, Panasonic DMC-G6, and Sony a6000.
 On the DSLR side, it also competes with the Sony a6000.